Open-Systems-Pharmacology/Fluvoxamine-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.2	Distribution

 It is described in literature that fluvoxamine is moderately bound to plasma proteins (77%, [Claassen 1983](#5-references)).
-This value was impelented in PK-Sim®.
+This value was implemented in PK-Sim®.
 The protein binding partner was set to unknown.

 An important parameter influencing the distribution of a compound is lipophilicity.
 To accurately describe the distribution of fluvoxamine, logP was optimized during parameter identification to match observed clinical data.